nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![#Interactions Inside the Logic Component for the `deleteTask 1` Command](images/DeleteTaskSequenceDiagram.png)

-The following activity diagram below summarizes what happens when a user executes the delete task command:
+The following activity diagram below summarizes what happens when a user executes the `deleteTask` command:

 ![#Activity Diagram for Delete Task](images/DeleteTaskActivityDiagram.png)